Individualized Nutrition – The Functional Approach

 Individualized nutritionIndividualized Nutrition – The Functional Approach

 As unique individuals, we have different dietary needs and nutritional requirements.
-There are many factors that should be considered in determining the right diet for an individual, including their genetics, microbiome, lifestyle, dietary habits, physical activity, lab testing (hidden causes), symptoms, and other factors.
+Many factors should be considered in determining the right diet for an individual, including genetics, microbiome, lifestyle, dietary habits, physical activity, lab testing (hidden causes), symptoms, and other factors.

 individualized nutrition